XaFFaX/PlannerBoot/README.md

 https://github.com/XaFFaX/Planner

 # Building and running
-This version is fully embedded and self-contained, no other software other than Java and internet connection is needed.
+This version is fully embedded and self-contained, no other software other than Java and Internet connection are needed.
 Uses H2 in-memory database for storing all records.
 This can be changed for other permanent database in application.properties (check out tutorials if you do not know how to do this).

 To run directly you can use embedded Maven wrapper: mvnw.cmd spring-boot:run